mpdavison/envguidelines-py/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for development setup, code style guidelines, and the pull request process.